Golf Practice Fundamentals – How to Make the Best of Each Session

 So please, do not judge your session based on time!

-The second golf practice tip is to divide your session up.
+The second golf practice tip is to divide your session up so you work on different parts of the game.
 One of the worst things that so many golfers do is only hit range balls with the same club, over and over again.

 Newsflash: you don’t get better by hitting 40 7-irons in a row every single time you practice.